 Teacher One: God said to him in the dream, "Ask!
 What shall I give you?"
 Wow!
 What a question!
 What would you say if God asked you that?
-(Take a few quick answers.)
+(Take a few answers.)
 Well, here's what Solomon said.

 "O Lord, You have made me king, but I am a little child."
-(Well, actually he was probably about 20, but he said that because he knew he was young and inexperienced!)
-"I'm in the midst of a great number of people.
-Therefore, I ask for . . ."
+(He was probably about 20, but he said that because he knew he was young and inexperienced!)
+"I don't know how to go out or come in.
+And I'm in the midst of a great number of people.
+Therefore, I ask for . . . "

-Teacher Two walks behind him with the dream bubble Picture 1: Long Life as Teacher One says "long life."
-Ask the class to give a thumbs up or thumbs down, depending on if they think that's what Solomon asked God for.
+Teacher Two walks behind King Solomon with Picture 1: Long Life as Teacher One says "long life."
+Ask the class to give it either a thumbs up or a thumbs down, depending on if they think that's what Solomon asked God for.
 Continue in the same way with Picture 2: Riches, then Picture 3: Victory over Enemies.
 Finally, Teacher Two passes by with Picture 4: Wise Heart.
 This is the thumbs up!